partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 Which is exactly how the rest of us - years later - use Copilot, right?

 **~~Multifunctional.~~** Where I’d like to extend both Sloan’s work and Copilot is to somehow have _many_ different functions instead of the same autocomplete all of the time.
 Think of working on a Google Doc with your human team.
-You might want a creating sparring partner at the beginning, some critical friends at the midpoint, and a detail-oriented copyeditor at the end.
-A fact-checker may come and go.
+Your ideal team changes over time... perhaps you’d pair with a creative sparring partner at the beginning, ask some critical friends to drop by at the midpoint, and a work with a detail-oriented copyeditor at the end.
+A fact-checker might come and go.
 But what would be stifling would be a copyeditor dropping comments right at the outset, when you’re still feeling out your topic.

-So what would it mean to have AI interactions that are are sophisticated as that human team?
+So what would it mean to have AI interactions that are as sophisticated as that human team?

 ## AI as teammate